the-wake/dungeon-delver-main/README.md

 ## Features

-- Allows DM(Dungeon Master) to create multiple Dungeons and Dragons campaigns and choose which to have active or not
+- Allows DMs (Dungeon Masters) to create multiple Dungeons & Dragons campaigns and choose which to have active or not

 - Inside each campaign, the DM can create multiple dungeons which can also be set to active or inactive